CS 267 - Automated Verification - Winter 2016

 -

-JSA: A string analysis tool for Java
+A symbolic execution tool for Java

 Symbolic Manipulators and Satisfiability Solvers